The best blenders for 2019

 What is the difference between a blender and a food processor?

-What should I look for in a food blender?
+What to look for in a blender

 While blenders do not differ greatly in functionality, they do come with various features which are suited to different lifestyles.
 Before purchasing a blender you may want to consider the following:

 - Capacity.
 If you have a big family or regularly cater for large groups of people, you may want to invest in a blender with a large capacity of around 1.5–2L.
 If you're just making the occasional smoothie for yourself, on the other hand, you might want to look for something 1L or under.

 - Warranties.
 Warranties are easily overlooked until the moment you really need them.
 Warranties will ensure your consumer rights are protected and will allow you to repair or replace your purchase if a fault arrises.

 - Dishwasher safe.
 Blenders with dishwasher-safe parts are incredibly convenient, especially for those with limited time.
 If you don't want to deal with the clean-up process post-smoothie, check to see if the parts have been made to handle dishwasher cycles.

 - Controls.
 For many people, basic functions such as blend and pulse are sufficient for their blending needs.
 If you like to have a little more control in the kitchen though, look out for a model that allows you to choose from multiple speeds and/or settings.
 This may be helpful for people who bake a lot and need noticeable speed variation between whisking and folding.

 Ask an Expert